Naveenaidu/Naveenaidu.github.io/_posts/2019-05-16-GSoC-Accepted-Yaay!.md

 ### Thanks! people!

 This blog post was intended to thank everyone involved.

-Firstly, all my gratitude goes to these special people of mine - My Parents, My Brother and My Roomates - Naren(*Soon to be my Ex-Roomate*) and Amit, Kaushik, Pavan for being there when I needed them and for all their support :)

 Special thanks goes to Mischa Kruger, without him - I would never have been able to make a proposal.
-He helped me clear all my doubts and helped me lay the first basic foundation of the project seven days before the deadline.
+He helped me clear all my doubts and helped me lay the first basic foundation of the project.
 I will always be indebted to him.

-I would also thank Dong he naa, Virresh and Saurav - without their valuable inputs ,My proposal would have been filled with lot's of loopholes.
+I would also thank Dong he naa, Virresh and Saurav - without their valuable inputs , My proposal would have been filled with lot's of loopholes.

+I also would like to thank My Parents, My Brother and My Roomates - Naren(*Soon to be my Ex-Roomate*) and Amit, for being there when I needed them and for all their support :)

 <p align="center">
 <div style="width:100%;height:0;padding-bottom:56%;position:relative;">